wjakob/nanogui/docs/compilation.rst

 Compiling the Documentation
 ----------------------------------------------------------------------------------------

-The documentation system relies on 'Doxygen', 'Sphinx', and 'Breathe'.
+The documentation system relies on 'Doxygen', 'Sphinx', 'Breathe', and 'Exhale'.
 It uses the 'Read the Docs' theme for the layout of the generated html.
 So you will need to first

 1. Install Doxygen for your operating system.
 On Unix based systems, this should be available through your package manager (apt-get, brew, dnf, etc).

 2. Install Sphinx, Breathe, and the theme:

    .. code-block:: py